Part II

 So widen the lens: track intention and impact, choose one value-aligned move, and correct course when you drift.
 When constraints appear, let them focus you instead of shrinking you.

 Embodiment is where the lattice touches the nerve.
-If insight does not change breath, pacing, consent, or repair, it has not yet become wisdom.
+If insight does not change how you cross thresholds, pace your system, and meet contact, it has not yet become wisdom.

 Thinking Like a Weaver (The Cognitive Shift)